Thajunniza/python/README.md

 # 🐍 Python Learning Journey

-This repo documents my progress in learning Python — from basics to DSA and interview problems.
+This repo documents my progress in learning Python — from basics.

 ## 🎯 Goal